Ba'ath Party (Syrian-dominated faction): General Secretary

+Timeline

+Assistant General Secretary

+Abdullah al-Ahmar served as the Assistant Secretary General of the National Command, a post he has held since 1971 until 2018.
+Between 26 October 2018 and 8 May 2024, Hilal Hilal was an Assistant Secretary General of the Central Command.
+On 8 May 2024, Dr. Ibrahim al-Hadid was elected as the new Assistant Secretary of the Central Command.

+Timeline

+Central Command

+In 2018, Central Command of the Arab Socialist Ba'ath Party, was established through the merger of the National Command of the Arab Socialist Ba'ath Party and the Regional Command of the Syrian Regional Branch of the Arab Socialist Ba'ath Party.

 National Council

-At the 14th Conference of the Arab Socialist Ba'ath Party the National Command, the party's leading organ since its inception, was abolished and replaced by the National Council.
+At the 14th Conference of the Arab Socialist Ba'ath Party in 2017, the National Command, the party's leading organ since its inception, was abolished and replaced by the National Council.
 It was decided that the National Council would be composted of the regional secretaries of the regional branches of the Arab Socialist Ba'ath Party.

-Bashar al-Assad was elected the General Secretary of the National Council.

 National Congresses

 Note: for the 1st–8th National Congresses, see the national congresses held by the unified, pre-1966 Ba'ath Party.